ionic-team/ionic-docs/_templates/README.md

 The path defaults to `basic`.
 If there is already a basic playground, you'll want to input a different path for the playground.

 The CSS option will add extra files if you need to include custom CSS in your playground.
-This is often not needed.

 If you need a component for multiple versions of Ionic Framework, you (currently) need to run the generator once for each version.